2018 New York's 14th congressional district election: Results

-On June 26, 2018, Ocasio-Cortez received 57% of the vote (15,897), to Joe Crowley's 43% (11,761), defeating the 10-term incumbent by almost 15 percentage points.
-Her win, and Crowley's defeat, came as a shock to many political commentators and analysts, and immediately garnered nationwide attention.
+On June 26, 2018, Ocasio-Cortez defeated Crowley 56.75%–43.25% with a margin of 4,018 votes.
+Her win came as a surprise to many political commentators and analysts and immediately garnered national attention.
 Time called her victory "the biggest upset of the 2018 elections so far".
 CNN made a similar statement.
 The New York Times described Crowley's loss as "a shocking primary defeat on Tuesday, the most significant loss for a Democratic incumbent in more than a decade, and one that will reverberate across the party and the country".
 The Guardian called it "one of the biggest upsets in recent American political history".
 She was outspent by a margin of 18 to 1 ($1.5 million to $83,000), but won the endorsement of some influential groups on the left.
 Merriam-Webster reported that searches for the word "socialism" spiked 1,500% after her victory.
 Crowley conceded defeat on election night, but did not telephone Ocasio-Cortez that night to congratulate her, fueling short-lived speculation that he intended to run against her in the general election.
 Bernie Sanders and Noam Chomsky congratulated Ocasio-Cortez.

-Several commentators noted the similarities between Ocasio-Cortez's victory over Crowley and Dave Brat's Tea Party movement-supported 2014 victory over House Majority Leader Eric Cantor in the Republican primary for Virginia's 7th congressional district.
-Like Crowley, Cantor was a high-ranking member in his party's caucus.
+Crowley was a high-ranking member in his party's caucus.
+His defeat in the primary was compared to House Majority Leader Eric Cantor's defeat in a Republican primary to Dave Brat in 2014.
 After her primary win, Ocasio-Cortez endorsed several progressive primary challengers to Democratic incumbents nationwide, capitalizing on her fame and spending her political capital in a manner unusual even for unexpected primary winners.

 Without campaigning for it, Ocasio-Cortez won the Reform Party primary as a write-in candidate in a neighbouring congressional district, New York's 15th, with a total vote count of nine, highest among all 22 write-in candidates.
 She declined the nomination.